sgkit-dev/sgkit/docs/getting_started.rst

 `Method chaining <https://tomaugspurger.github.io/method-chaining.html>`_ is a common practice with Python data tools that improves code readability and reduces the probability of introducing accidental namespace collisions.
-Sgkit functions are compatible with this idiom by default and this example shows to use it in conjunction with Xarray and Xandas operations in a single pipeline:
+Sgkit functions are compatible with this idiom by default and this example shows to use it in conjunction with Xarray and Pandas operations in a single pipeline:

 .. ipython:: python